-Holiday Happiness: Accept, Appreciate, Believe and Love Yourself
+Holiday Happiness: Accept, Appreciate, Believe in and Love Yourself

 The holidays are a very stressful time for everyone and an exceptionally hard time for some.
 So, until the New Year I’ll be posting a Holiday Happiness post each day to try help folks out who are struggling.
 As always you can reach out to me at Happinesskane@aol.com for a kind word or someone to listen. ~ Rev Kane